 A beneficial owner of our ordinary shares that is described above is referred to herein as a "U.S. Holder".
 If a beneficial owner of our ordinary shares is not described as a U.S. Holder and is not an entity treated as a partnership or other pass-through entity for U.S. federal income tax purposes, such owner will be considered a "Non-U.S. Holder".
-The material U.S. federal income tax consequences applicable specifically to Non-U.S. Holders are described below under the heading "Non-U.S. Holders".
+The material U.S. federal income tax consequences applicable specifically to Non-U.S. Holders".